zitouni/oai-cn5g-fed/docs/CONFIGURATION.md

 ## DNNs

 In the `dnns` section you can configure DNNs, which are used by SMF and UPF.
-It is a list of DNN configuration.
-Each DNN configuration can can configure the following values:
+It is a list of DNN configurations.
+Each DNN configuration can configure the following values:

 ```yaml
 dnn: <dnn_name>